top of page

 Need help polishing your paragraphs?

 If you're unsure whether your paragraphs are working hard enough, I can help.
-I offer professional proofreading and editing services tailored to writers, students, and creatives—with a focus on clarity, flow, and structure.
+I offer professional proofreading and editing services, specialising in British English tailored to authors, academics, and businesses—with a focus on clarity, flow, and structure.
+Whether you’re polishing an academic essay, preparing professional content, or fine-tuning fiction before submission or publication, I can spot the small details that make a big difference.

 Visit KT Proofreading to learn more about how I can help you improve your writing—one paragraph at a time.